friendsofhyperf/components/docs/en/components/console-spinner.md

 }
 ```

-The `$spinner` is compatible with Symfony ProgressBar, so you can call any method of that class.
+`$spinner` is compatible with Symfony ProgressBar, so you can run any methods from this class.
 Alternatively, you can use the `withSpinner` method by providing an iterable object.

 ```php
 $this->withSpinner(User::all(), function($user) {